Skip to main content

 Whether you’re looking for locum GP jobs in Australia with a view of eventually getting a more permanent post in the long term, or to test the waters so to speak, you’ll naturally be concerned with comparing the cost of living in Australia vs UK.
 By knowing how much you’ll need on average to live the lifestyle you want, you’ll have a sound basis for making a career-defining decision that’ll take you thousands of kilometres away from home.
 To assist you in your ‘cost of living UK vs Australia’ comparison, we’ve looked at the average costs of some key standard living expenses, namely the rent, utilities, groceries, clothing, transportation and dining out at restaurants.
 This way, you’ll get a fair understanding of the cost of living in Australia and contrast it with that of the UK’s.
 The information is taken from the Numbeo website which uses crowdsourced data from various sources.
 Note that the information and averages may vary from time to time as new data is added to the website.

-• Groceries: Here, we compare the average price of a basket of groceries in Australia and the UK.
+• Groceries: Here, we compare the average price of a basket of groceries in Sydney and London.
 This basket of everyday staples includes a litre of milk, a loaf of white bread, a kilogram of rice, a dozen eggs, one kilogram each of cheese, chicken fillets, beef (round), apples, bananas, oranges, tomatoes, potatoes, onions, and a head of lettuce.
-The average cost of these grocery items is $78 in Australia, which is higher than the UK’s $62.
+The average cost groceries is typically around 20.7% higher in Sydney.

 • Transportation and fuel expenses: There appears to be a wider gap between Australia and the UK in terms of how much transportation costs on average.
-Although the regular price of a monthly pass in Australia costs around $150 – higher than the UK’s $122 – other transport-related expenses are lower in Australia.
-For example, the normal tariff for taxis in Australia is $2.16 and $2.34 in the UK.
-Gasoline in Australia costs $2 per litre, whereas in the UK, a litre is priced at $2.95.
+Although the regular price of a monthly pass in Australia costs around £116 ($225) which is lower than the UK’s £200 ($386).
+As at April 2024, gasoline in Australia costs £1.06 ($2) per litre, whereas in the UK, a litre is priced at £1.51 ($2.92).
 Also, automobiles are generally cheaper in Australia than in the UK.

 Besides the cost of living, other factors you may need to consider is the quality of life offered in either country, as well as other crucial economic and demographic considerations.